sakuro/icu4x/doc/design/components/icu4x_datetime.md

 ## Design Notes

-- Completed on ICU4X side without depending on Ruby's `Time` / `Date`
+- Completed on Rust side without depending on Ruby's `Time` / `Date`
-- Timezone conversion is handled by ICU4X
+- Timezone conversion uses jiff crate (ICU4X's internal mechanism was deprecated)
 - Calendar initially supports Gregorian only; `calendar:` option is for future expansion
+- Ruby Time objects are converted to UTC, then to local time via jiff, then formatted with ICU4X

 ---